deepaksood619/deepaksood619.github.io/readme.md

 This is my personal wiki where I share everything I know about this world in form of an online wiki.

+The purpose of this site is to force me to improve the quality of these notes, the prospect of being read by someone being motivating.
+It also allows me to access it everywhere.

 If this is your first time visiting this wiki, take a look at [outline](https://deepaksood619.github.io/docs/#outline)

+**Why I write (summed up in one quote) -** Your brain is for having ideas not holding them.

+## Size of Wiki

 Below are my 1900+ notes & their relations visualized.